hydroperx/metro.js/README.md

 ### Transition delays

-Menu transitions occur in `MENU_TRANSITION_DELAY` milliseconds.
+Menu transitions occur in `MENU_DELAY` milliseconds.
 You can build timeouts based on that constant.

 ### Useful snippets